angkb/Quintet-Group3/README.md

 Using Snyk to check for vulnerability in the code

+The rational choice to use Snyk lies in its ability to enhance the security posture of software projects by effectively detecting, preventing, and mitigating security vulnerabilities throughout the development lifecycle.
+It offers a combination of comprehensive coverage, ease of integration, developer-friendly approach, automation, and compliance support, making it a valuable tool for organizations looking to prioritize security in their software development processes.
+We use Snyk as it integrates seamlessly into existing development workflows and tools, such as GitHub, and IDEs like VS Code.
+And can incorporate security checks into our workflows without significant disruption.

 ### AWS (Hosting of website)
 Create a static Web Application hosted in S3